History of Wilton

 The History of Wilton - timeline

 Discover more about the history of Wilton as you walk around our lovely old Town, using our informative town map.
-You can purchase the map at one of our Town Map Boards in the Market Square, at the Wilton Village Shopping Centre or at the Park & Ride Roundabout for just £1.
+You can purchase the map at one of our Town Map Boards in the Market Square, or at the Wilton Village Shopping Centre for just £1.

 The Town Trail takes about an hour and you can stop off at the many shops, cafes or pubs on the route to extend your stay in our delightful town.